 Hence, the link between expectations and prediction errors muddles the interpretation of reward signals elicited from eating.
 To reconcile these conflicting findings in obesity, we have used a computational model.
 Published recently in Physiology & Behavior1, the model explicates how we learn to predict rewards using prediction errors.
 This framework is called reinforcement learning and has many powerful applications.
 For example, a virtual agent can learn via reinforcement learning to master Go or classic Atari video games and even exceed expert human levels of performance over time.

-Recapitulating the typical food study using simulated learners
+Recapitulating the typical food study using simulated volunteers

 While the math of the underlying algorithms can be complicated, the idea is very simple.
 Whenever we get an unexpected reward, we update our expectations for preceding cues.
 Such a simple trial-and-error mechanism can identify useful cues whenever there is a consistent link between the cue and the reward.
 This link is strong if we think about the smell of freshly baked bread and its likely presence somewhere close by.